isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-oil-stains-from-wall-paint/index.md

 ---
 [Oil](https://pestpolicy.com/how-to-thin-oil-based-paint-for-spray-gun/) stain removal can be problematic to many especially when it occurs on a painted surface.
 Cleaning the stained area without affecting the background color may not be easier.

-*Here's how to remove oil stains from wall paint; use Baking Soda, White vinegar, Ammonia, WD 40, or TSP (Trisodium Phosphate) (these products won't bleach or damage the painted surfaces).�*
+*Here's how to remove oil stains from wall paint; use Baking Soda, White vinegar, Ammonia, WD 40, or TSP (Trisodium Phosphate) (these products won't bleach or damage the painted surfaces).*
 *These compounds feature a unique chemical formula that breaks down the oil stains molecules (wet or dry paint) into a thick viscous fluid that is easier to clean. *
-*You will be able to eliminate oil stains from various surfaces/fabrics in a couple of minutes provided the right procedure, and precautions are taken into considerations.�*
+*You will be able to eliminate oil stains from various surfaces/fabrics in a couple of minutes provided the right procedure, and precautions are taken into considerations.*
 See Also:
 Paint Sprayer for Furniture
 ## Details: How to Remove Oil Stains From Wall Paint